Angela Merkel on Russian hacking reports: 'Honestly, it pains me' | DW | 13.05.2020

 One MP picked up on Merkel's use of the word "uncomfortable" in a follow-up question, positing that this word did not go far enough and that others might find it "outrageous, and rather more than uncomfortable."

-It is not the first time that the probable attempt to hack Chancellor Merkel's communications made the headlines.
-Although the more famous example from the past involved the National Security Agency in the US, with those allegations coming to light as part of the information revealed via whistleblower Edward Snowden, who ultimately sought asylum in Russia.
+It is not the first time that an alleged attempt to hack Chancellor Merkel's communications has made the headlines.
+The more famous example involved the United States' National Security Agency in 2013.
+Those allegations coming to light as part of the information revealed via whistleblower Edward Snowden, who ultimately sought asylum in Russia.

 A German parliament database compromised in 2015 likely fell victim to the Russian hackers who also attacked the US Democratic Party's servers, a German newspaper reported.
 Lawmakers had been assured their data was safe.
 (11.12.2016)